Nicktho/genxi-jwd-testing-assessment/README.md

 Then, test the functionality of the function that gets the weather for a city.

-Finally, for that extra challenge, try testing this click handler for your button.
+Finally, for that extra challenge, try testing the click handler for your button.
 Note, **this is extremely difficult** so don't be discouraged if you don't get there!